 - Biology: The 8 credits of biology requirement may be met through lower-level biology courses for science majors, or upper-level biology courses.
 All courses must include a laboratory component.
 Basic biology courses should include a strong background in cell biology, genetics, and immunology.

 - Upper Level Biology: One term of upper level biology including but not limited to: Cell Biology, Genetics, Molecular Biology, Histology, Immunology, Virology, Embryology, and Biochemistry.
 Select courses from other disciplines (e.g., biomechanics within an exercise science major) will be acceptable for meeting this prerequisite.

 - Psychology: Recommended courses are Developmental Psychology and/or Abnormal Psychology

 When do I have to complete my prerequisites?

+Only one prerequisite course may be in progress during the Fall semester of the year in which you apply.
 All prerequisite courses must be completed by the end of the Fall semester of the year in which you apply.